UD-CISC374/educational-game-design-document-team-8-jack-kuchma-ethan-chang/egdd.md

-# NaCl/NaOH (The base is under a salt - if you don't get this, retake general chem)
+# NaCl/NaOH The base is under a salt - if you don't get this, retake general chem :D

 ## Elevator Pitch